-Infinite series, partial differentiation and multiple integration.
+This third semester calculus course introduces the concepts of three-dimensional space and calculus of several variables, including partial differentiation and multiple integrals.
 Prerequisite: Minimum grade of C in MATH 213.
+Offered each fall.

 220 Statistics for the Social and Behavioral Sciences